Fishing report, Jan. 10: Garrison Lake, Arizona Pond get stocked

 Cathy from Ringo's Lakeside Marina on Tenmile Lakes told me that largemouth bass fishing has been decent for this time of year.
 The bass have been hitting suspended plugs, like Rapalas and Z-Raps.
 Anglers are also catching some nice chunky yellow perch on nightcrawlers and perch bellies.

-Local rivers: Roland down at The Chetco Outdoor Store, told me that winter steelhead fishing on the Chetco River has bee decent.
+Local rivers: Roland down at The Chetco Outdoor Store told me that winter steelhead fishing on the Chetco River has been decent.
 They are starting to see better numbers of hatchery fish showing up in the past week.
 Anglers plunking near The Social Security bar have been having success on flame/chartreuse Spin Glos.

 Fishing for winter steelhead on the Elk and Sixes rivers has been slow.
 With more rain in the forecast this week, both rivers should be fishable.